Appdynamics/config-assessment-tool/README.md

 ## Support

 For general feature requests or questions/feedback please create an issue in this Github repository.
+Ensure that no proprietary information is included in the issue or attachments as this is an open source project with public visibility.

-If you are having difficulty running the tool email Alex Afshar at aleafsha@cisco.com and attach debug logs.
+If you are having difficulty running the tool email Alex Afshar at aleafsha@cisco.com and attach any relevant information including debug logs.

 Debug logs can be taken by either: